fhiso/basic-concepts/basic-concepts.md

 ## Language tags

+{.ednote}  The material in this section is new in this draft.

 A **language tag** is a *string* that is used to represent a human language, and where appropriate the script and regional variant or dialect used.
 They are commonly used to tag other *strings* to